| Home | New Testament Studies | Revelation Table of Contents | Previous Section | Next Section |

 10Then the fifth angel poured out his bowl on the throne of the beast, and his kingdom became darkened; and they gnawed their tongues because of pain, 11and they blasphemed the God of heaven because of their pains and their sores; and they did not repent of their deeds.

-16:10 "the fifth angel poured out his bowl upon the throne of the beast" The throne of Satan was given to the beast in Rev. 11:7.
+16:10 "the fifth angel poured out his bowl upon the throne of the beast" As Jerusalem was experiencing the judgment of God, so too, Rome.
+The throne of Satan was given to the beast in Rev. 11:7.
 His power is described in Rev. 13:2ff.
-In Preterism this could refer to
+In Preterism this refers to the suicide of Nero and the chaos it caused in the Roman government in A.D.
+68-69 (see Tacitus' account in The Histories 3.83).

 ▣ "his kingdom" Satan mimics God.
 As God has a kingdom, so Satan has a kingdom.
 Throughout these remaining chapters the ministry of God in Christ is parodied by the evil trinity.
 Satan's kingdom, through the beast, is expansive (cf. Rev. 13:14-17).